seanox/pdf-service/README.md

 # Changes (Change Log)
-## 3.8.0 2020xxxx (summary of the next version)
+## 4.0.0 2020xxxx (summary of the next version)
-BF: Generator Assemble: Correction of errors due to duplicate map entries
+BF: Generator: Correction of errors due to duplicate map entries
 BF: Service Render: Correction of errors if the template contains no header and no footer
 BF: Template Generate:Correction of errors due to duplicate map entries
 CR: Compare: Integral part of the API and PDF Tools
 CR: PDF Tools: Integrated as standalone Java application
+CR: Service Meta: Added more variants of the constructor
+CR: Service Meta Static: Update to use Map<String, String> instead of Map<String, CharSequence>
+CR: Template API: Separation when loading data and statics for the preview
+CR: Template API: Added method Meta customizeMeta(Meta meta)
+CR: Template Generate: Unified behavior of data placeholders and static placeholders
+CR: Template Preview Properties: Omission of the prefix 'static'

 [Read more](https://raw.githubusercontent.com/seanox/pdf-service/master/CHANGES)